Jnagasuresh/devops_infra_project/configmap.md

 * ConfigMaps are namespace scoped

 * To debug/trouble shoot with in the pod in kubernetes, use below method

 ```
   kubectl exec -it <my-cm-vol-pod> /bin/sh

   after that:

   cd /config/

   ls -la
 ```

 * ConfigMap can be configure as a volume or  environment variable inside the pod
 * when configmap is being used as a Environment variables, updated data in configmap won't effect immediately untill respective pod get re-created
 * when configmap is being used as a volume , updated data in configmap would  effect immediately
 * Environment variables are static.
-This meas updates you make to the ConfigMap won't show in the container and is the main reason not to use environment variable
+This means updates you make to the ConfigMap won't show in the container and is the main reason not to use environment variable

 * **ConfigMaps:** Used for non-sensitive configuration data.
 Easily accessible and used to pass environment-specific settings to applications.
 * **Secrets:** Used for sensitive data.
 Provides encrypted storage and controlled access to confidential information.

 * What if there is no CONFIGMAP available in kubernetes?
 <p>Every time you change the configuration of any app, even a small change like fixing a type, you have to build, test, store, nd re-deploy three images
--- one ofr dev, one for test and for prod. it is also harder t otrouble shoot and isolate issues when every update includes the app code and the config
+-- one for dev, one for test and for prod. it is also harder to trouble shoot and isolate issues when every update includes the app code and the config

 </p>